“Nothing is certain except death and taxes.”

 But when one dies today, in our country, what estate taxes will their heirs be burdened with?

 If their estate is of significant size, the burden might be very great.

 One unique way to reduce the bitter sting of taxes due upon death is to use life insurance as part of a well-reasoned Estate Plan.

-It’s true, that with the current 2015 exemption of 5.43 million per person, only the wealthy need worry about Federal Estate Taxes – but at a whopping 40% tax rate, the wealthy should certainly make plans well in advance so their estate is not decimated by Federal Estate taxes!
+It’s true, that with the current 2019 exemption of 11.4 million per person, only the very wealthy need to worry about Federal Estate Taxes – but at a whopping 40% tax rate, the wealthy should certainly make plans well in advance so their estate is not decimated by Federal Estate taxes!

 If you are in this category, you don’t need me to tell you, as your attorney and accountant will have discussed these issues with you often.

 However, if you have not yet utilized Life Insurance to help offset the impact of taxes on your estate, now would be a good time to consider it.

 Why have your family come up with a massive tax payment if you could buy life insurance, and pay pennies on the dollar now to cover that payment?